 Haywire Bay Regional Park is a popular seasonal day-use park and campground.
-The Powell River Regional District proudly operates this family-friendly park and employs an on-site park caretaker, Wendy Paterson, to assist with visitors’ needs.
+The qathet Regional District proudly operates this family-friendly park and employs an on-site park caretaker, Wendy Paterson, to assist with visitors’ needs.

 The park will open for the season on Friday, May 3, 2019 at noon.